CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 # Run it

-First, you will need to setup the Terraform provider to talk to your AWS account.
+First, you will need to set up the Terraform provider to talk to your AWS account.
 Please refer to <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/main.tf">`main.tf`</a>

 ```yaml
 provider "aws" {